-Stay at: Biohotel Hermitage, built from entirely natural materials and run with a focus on sustainability.
+Stay at: Biohotel Hermitage, built from entirely natural materials and consequently run with a focus on sustainability.

 Located in the Aosta Valley, Cervinia sits on the Italian side of the iconic Matterhorn mountain.
 Skiers will enjoy both the well-linked skiing and impressive views of the towering peaks.
 Choose a local lift pass to enjoy 160km of cruisy runs that are perfect for intermediates and beginners.
 Alternatively, cross the border into Zermatt for an extra 200km of epic descents.
 Take the cable car all the way up to 3,883m at the Matterhorn Glacier Paradise.
-Enjoy the magnificent vistas from the viewing platform, or try your hand at the 25km run back down to the valley.
+Enjoy the magnificent vistas from the viewing platform, before trying your hand at the 25km run back down to the valley.
 This is the longest prepared downhill run in Europe, which can be enjoyed in one blissful, interrupted descent.
 Back in the town, Cervinia prides itself as being traffic-free, making for a relaxed atmosphere.
-Perfect for families to stroll the characteristic Alpine streets, packed full of hearty local restaurants and boutiques.
+Following a day on the slopes, stroll the characteristic Alpine streets, packed full of hearty local restaurants and boutiques.

 Stay at: Sertorelli Sporthotel, a lovely, modern, family-run hotel in Cervinia.